bpftrace/bpftrace/docs/language.md

 ### args

-This keyword represents the struct of all arguments of the traced function.
+This keyword represents the arguments of the traced function or tracepoint.
 You can print the entire structure via `print(args)` or access particular fields using the dot syntax, e.g., `$x = str(args.filename);`.
 To see the args for a particular function, you can use [verbose listing mode](../man/adoc/bpftrace.adoc#listing-probes).
 Example: